OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/client.md

 ### Configuration

-The following table describes the public fields of the `Client` struct:
+The following table describes the public fields of the `moqt.Client` struct:

 | Field                  | Type                        | Description                                 |
 |------------------------|-----------------------------|---------------------------------------------|